 Yaumi Sugiharta: The brand builder revolutionizing skincare through tech and sustainability

-Meet Yaumi Fauziah Sugiharta, a brand builder and growth marketeer on a mission to make people more comfortable in their own skin through Base, a digitally native personalized skincare company based in Indonesia.
+Meet Yaumi Fauziah Sugiharta, a brand builder on a mission to make people more comfortable in their own skin using technology and sustainability.

 Antler in Southeast Asia